 Regulation of water and sewer utilities.
 Makes water and sewer companies subject to the rules of the State Corporation Commission (SCC) regarding meetings and communications between SCC commissioners and any party, or between commissioners and staff, concerning any fact or issue arising out of a proceeding involving the regulation of rates, charges, services, or facilities of a utility.
 The bill requires a public utility to send notice of a proposed rate increase electronically to customers who receive bills electronically.
-Water or sewer utilities are required to publish notice of changes in rates, tolls, charges, rules and regulations at least once in one or more newspapers in circulation in its franchise area.
+Water or sewer utilities are required to publish notice of changes in rates, tolls, charges, rules, and regulations at least once in one or more newspapers in circulation in its franchise area.
 The measure bars the SCC from dispensing with notice requirements applicable to water and sewer companies.
-02/08/16 House: Read third time and passed House (96-Y 0-N 2-A) 02/09/16 Senate: Referred to Committee on Commerce and Labor Notes: City Position: support HB 634 Payday loan & motor vehicle title loan offices; distance from military installation.
-Patrons: Bell, John J. and Simon Summary as introduced:

-Payday loan offices and motor vehicle title loan offices; distance from military installation.
-Prohibits the operation of a payday lending office or motor vehicle title lending office within five miles of a military installation.
-02/16/16 House: Left in Commerce and Labor Notes: City Position: support HB 650 Local government; mandatory provisions of a subdivision ordinance.
+This is identical to SB 85.
+03/07/16 Governor: Approved by Governor-Chapter 283 (effective 7/1/16) Notes: City Position: support HB 634 Payday loan and motor vehicle title loan offices; distance from military installation.
+Patrons: Bell, John J. and Simon Summary as introduced: Payday loan and motor vehicle title loan offices; distance from military installation.
+Prohibits the State Corporation Commission (SCC) from issuing a license for the operation of a payday lending office or motor vehicle title lending office if such office is within five miles of a military installation.
+01/11/16 House: Referred to Committee on Commerce and Labor 02/16/16 House: Left in Commerce and Labor Notes: City Position: support HB 650 Local government; mandatory provisions of a subdivision ordinance, notice to homeowner associations.
 Patron: Marshall, R.G.